-Now you must understand the definition of derivative.
-They are essentially contracts, deriving values from the price fluctuations of their underlying assets.
-You can trade in various derivatives instruments, like stocks, currency, bonds, commodities etc. Here, you must understand that there are two types of derivatives; one that are subject to standardised terms and conditions, and hence being traded in the stock exchanges, and the second type being traded between private counter-parties, in the absence of a formal intermediary.
+Derivatives are financial contracts that derive their values from the price fluctuations of their underlying assets such as stocks, currency, bonds, commodities etc. Essentially, there are two types of derivatives; one that is subject to standardised terms and conditions, hence, traded in the stock exchanges, and the second type that is traded between private counter-parties, in the absence of a formal intermediary.
 While the first type is known as Exchange Traded Derivatives (ETDs), the second is known as Over the Counter (OTC) derivatives.

 What Is ETD?

-An Exchange Traded Derivative is standardised financial contract that is traded in stock exchanges in a regulated manner.
-They are subject to the rules framed by market regulators such as the Securities and Exchange Board of India (SEBI) in India or Securities and Exchange Commission in the USA.
-As compared to OTC derivatives, ETDs have certain advantages, like uniformity of rules and elimination of default risks.
+An Exchange Traded Derivative is a standardised financial contract that is traded on stock exchanges in a regulated manner.
+They are subject to the rules drafted by market regulators such as the Securities and Exchange Board of India (SEBI).
+Compared to OTC derivatives, ETDs have certain advantages, like the uniformity of rules and eliminating default risks.

 Features Of Exchange Traded Derivatives

-Standardised Contracts: In an exchange traded market, the financial contract is standardised.
-Every contract has a predetermined expiration date, uniformity in the volume being traded, and being subject to the rules and regulations as framed by the stock exchange.
+Standardised Contracts: ETDs are standardised contracts that come with a predetermined expiration date, uniformity in the volume being traded.
+They are subject to the rules and regulations framed by the stock exchange and regulatory authority.

 - Traders can sell their current position in the market